 In many instances a battered spouse or intimate partner can recover punitive damages in addition to compensatory damages.
 General guidelines relating to recovery of punitive damages are:

-- Punitive damages are not recoverable at all in actions for breach of contract.
+- Punitive damages are not recoverable in actions for breach of contract.

 - Such damages are recoverable in tort actions if malice is shown.
 The type or degree of malice required depends upon the nature of the tort.

 - Actual or express malice requires an intentional or willful act (or omission).
-It "has been characterized as the performance of an act without legal justification or excuse, but with an evil or rancorous motive influenced by hate, the purpose being to deliberately and willfully injure the plaintiff."
+Malice "has been characterized as the performance of an act without legal justification or excuse, but with an evil or rancorous motive influenced by hate, the purpose being to deliberately and willfully injure the plaintiff."
 American Laundry Mach.
 Indus. v.
-Horan, 45 Md.
-App.
-97, 111, 412 A.2d 407, 416 (1980).
+Horan, 412 A.2d 407, 416 (Md.
+1980).

 Has the right to sue a former spouse in tort been expressly reserved in any divorce decree or separation agreement?